Book15011/HearthVoice/README.md

 | Robotic voice                                                                                     | Use longer (15+ sec) high-quality voice samples |

 ## Ethical Considerations ⚖️
-  - Clearly disclose AI nature to all users
+This isn't about replacing human connection - it's about augmenting it:
-  - Never impersonate without consent
+- Always transparent about AI nature
-  - Store personal data securely
+- Encourages real human contact ("Your granddaughter will visit Saturday!")
-  - Provide opt-out mechanisms
+- Designed to complement - not replace - family relationships
-  - Regularly audit for bias in responses
+- Strict consent requirements for impersonation